James Bond Inspires Tony Marklew’s Table for At-Home Movie Fun

 Recently, unclassified Polish files say there was a spy named James Bond who was an embassy secretary who spied on military bases in 1964.
 Wonder if he took the name from Ian Fleming who created the character in 1952 and the first movie came out in 1962.

-Well, until then, we can also create opportunities to watch the other 24 Bond movies until this new one is released.
+Well, until then, we can also create opportunities to watch the other 24 Bond movies until a new one begins production.

 In fact, flora has always played a role in Bond films.